KL’s Iconic Bangunan Sultan Abdul Samad Reopens With Two Galleries & Local Eateries Like KLCG

 Visitors can journey through Malaysia’s rich past through eye-catching installations, like a miniature replica of the Bangunan Sultan Abdul Samad building and a scale model of KL and its surroundings.

-Entry to both galleries is free throughout February, so everyone has the perfect excuse to step inside and experience this iconic landmark up close.
+Entry to all galleries is free throughout February, so everyone has the perfect excuse to step inside and experience this iconic landmark up close.
 You can visit the galleries between 9am and 6pm, daily.

 Food options at Bangunan Sultan Abdul Samad